-Using seasonal ume plums, make this sweet and fragrant homemade Ume Miso!
+Using seasonal ume plums, make this sweet and fragrant homemade Ume Miso with just 3 ingredients!
 I save a few ume plums every year just to make this special blend of miso.
 It is so drool-worthy and requires minimal effort.

 Everyone in my family looks forward to the ume season every year so I can make their favorite Umeshu (plum wine) and Ume Syrup.
 My recent obsession is this sweet and fragrant Ume Miso (梅味噌).